vlifesystems/rulehunter.com/content/docs/examples/breast_cancer_diagnosis.md

     - fractal_dimension_worst
   # Allow arithmetic rules to be generated
   arithmetic: true
+  # Allow a maximum of 3 rules to be combined to form new rules
+  combinationLength: 3

 aggregators:
   # Matthews correlation coefficient for correct 'malignant' diagnosis.